 These guidelines have been written in partnership with the Peak District National Park.
 They apply to all DofE participants, supervisors, assessors and accompanying adults.
 Please adhere to them.

-Whilst in the National Park please ensure everyone follows laws, regulations and guidelines whoever enforces them (police, campsite owners, car park officials etc.).
+Whilst in the National Park please ensure everyone follows laws, regulations and guidelines whoever they have been made by, (police, camp site owners, car park officials etc..).

-If serious, local issues arise from expeditions; please report these to the Central Expeditions Assessor Network Administrator at CentralExpeds@DofE.org to allow us to address any problems with landowners and / or campsite owners.
+If serious, local issues arise from expeditions, please report these to the Central England Assessor Network Administrator at CentralExpeds@DofE.org to allow us to address any problems with landowners and / or campsite owners.